StayWokeOrg/project-ideas/README.md

 There is no easy way that I know of to lookup when your reps are going to hold a local town hall; you have to be signed up for their email newsletter.
 If we could get people to submit dates when when find out a local town hall is happening we can then contact other people in that area.
 I know showing up to town halls was effective for the tea party.

 - @meganrm

+### Browser Extension Delivering Daily Actions for Civil Disobedience and Action

+While individuals are browsing news sites and social media platforms, the browser extension glows to indicate that actions can be done to combat your unhappiness with what you're reading.
+The 4-6 acts can be switched out periodically on the back-end, but will generally be calling representatives and other Stay Woke tools, all available in the browser.
+Empower individuals to make the change they wish to see. #lazyActivisimUpgraded

+- @angiesaurus